josephweaver/josephweaver.github.io/_posts/2025-12-08-hello-absurd.md

 # Hello to everybody and nobody

 If you found this corner of the internet, congratulations: you've wandered into a blog that says hi to everyone and, simultaneously, absolutely no one.
 Consider this your friendly warning label.
 My sense of humor is extremely absurd, often pulp-adjacent, and occasionally tests what counts as "appropriate" in polite company.
 I’ll try to keep things professional-ish—though, if we’re being honest, “professional” usually means “I like this person, they’re professional” or “I don’t like this person, clearly they’re not.”
-Take that with the appropriate pinch of salt (or whole shaker).

 ## What changed today